Career center students celebrate jobs well done

-BARRE — It kind of felt like a commencement, but no one actually graduated from the Central Vermont Career Center on Tuesday night.
-However, that doesn’t mean the nearly 180 students who sat in the mostly sun-soaked bleachers overlooking A.G.
-Pendo Memorial Field at Spaulding High School didn’t finish what they started.
+BARRE — It kind of felt like a commencement, but no one actually graduated from the Central Vermont Career Center at the year-end awards ceremony held on June 14.

-That will be a traditional graduation — a seniors-only celebration, with caps and gowns, diplomas, a valedictorian, a salutatorian and a band playing “Pomp and Circumstance.”
+The nearly 180 students sat in the mostly sun soaked bleachers overlooking A.G.
+Pendo Memorial Field at Spaulding High School to celebrate finishing what they started.
+Some had already graduated, others would a few days later, many won’t until next year or even a year after that.

-There was none of that Tuesday night when a soon-to-be-junior who is slated to graduate from U-32 Middle and High School in 2024 spoke glowingly about her experience in the career center’s exploratory technology program.
+But one didn’t have to look far to find a shared sense of accomplishment among the latest batch of the career center’s “program completers” for 2022.

-“I stand up here truly believing that I have found an education that works — an education I love,” Kearston Wills said.
+“I stand up here truly believing that I have found an education that works — an education I love,” said soon-to-be-junior Kearston Wills.
 “I stand up here so I can tell everyone here that CVCC is definitely worth attending.”

-Wills, who stood behind a podium made by a past class of students from the center’s building trades program, insisted she wasn’t alone.
+Wills, who looks to graduate from U-32 Middle and High School in 2024, spoke glowingly about her experience in the career center’s exploratory technology program.
+Standing behind a podium made by a past class of students in the center’s building trades program insisted she wasn’t alone.

 It was a glowing endorsement from a student who spent the past year sampling what the career center has to offer and plans to enroll in the baking and culinary arts program in the fall.